tactics-osrs/YotubeRepeater/README.md

 # YotubeRepeater
-Simple batch script to play your favorite youtube video on repeat This script takes your favorite YouTube video link and makes it play on repeat.
+This script takes your favorite YouTube video link and makes it play on repeat.
 Simply input the URL of the video when prompted.